From the Lagrange Triangle to the Figure Eight Choreography: Proof of Marchal's Conjecture

 \section{Future work}

 By way of conclusions, we consider several additional directions which we view as natural continuations of the present work.

 First, the figure eight choreography is a planar curve having three obvious symmetry axes: two of them in the plane of the eight, and a third one in the direction orthogonal to the plane.
-In our setup, $U_z$ corresponds to the direction along which the eight is the longest, $U_y$ the orthogonal direction to $U_z$ in the plane that contains the eight, and $U_x$ orthogonal to this plane.
-In \cite{MR2134901}, Chenciner, Féjoz and Montgomery find three families of relative choreographies that bifurcate out of the eight corresponding to each of the symmetry axes, named $\Gamma_1$, $\Gamma_2$, and $\Gamma_3$ respectively.
+In our setup, $q_z$ corresponds to the direction along which the eight is the longest, $q_y$ the orthogonal direction to $q_z$ in the plane that contains the eight, and $q_x$ orthogonal to this plane.
+In \cite{MR2134901}, Chenciner, Féjoz and Montgomery find three families of relative choreographies that bifurcate out of the eight corresponding to each of the symmetry axes, named $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$ respectively.

 As stated in \cite{MR2134901}, $\Gamma_1$ corresponds to the $P_{12}$ family studied here.
-The family $\Gamma_2$, which is related to rotations about the $U_y$ direction, was studied numerically in \cite{MarchalI} where numerical evidence suggests that there is a bifurcation from $P_{12}$ to a branch of orbits having axial symmetry in the rotating frame.
-It would be interesting to extend the proof done here, to have a different mechanism to arrive from Lagrange's triangle to the figure eight using this connection of $P_{12}$ to $\Gamma_2$.
+The family $\Gamma_2$, on the other hand, is related to rotations about the $q_y$ direction, forming an out-of-plane choreographic family bifurcating from the eight and having fewer symmetries than $P_{12}$.
+Numerical evidence from \cite{Arioli2006,Barutello_2004,MarchalI} indicates that the family of choreographic orbits -- which branches off $P_{12}$ and has axial symmetry in the rotating frame -- relates to $\Gamma_2$.
+Numerical evidence also suggests that this axial family at $\Omega = 3/2$ draws the figure eight again in the inertial frame (now located in the plane $xOz$, where $q_x$ is the direction along which the eight is the longest).
+It would be interested to extend the proof done here, to have a different mechanism to get from the Lagrange triangle to the figure eight using the connection of $P_{12}$ with the axial family.

 The family $\Gamma_3$ was already known numerically to Michel Hénon using computations similar to \cite{Henon1974} and has been considered in other works, see for example \cite{Calleja2018}.
 Numerical evidence suggests that there is no off-plane bifurcation from $\Gamma_3$ and making this statement rigorous is also an interesting future direction.